ifsvivek/TTS-Story_Generator/readme.md

 - Hugging Face for providing powerful models.
 - Groq for real-time AI model execution.
 - Parler TTS for enabling high-quality text-to-speech synthesis.
+- Streamlit for providing a seamless UI for deployment.